hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/core-concepts.md

 Some default server directives supported by GraphQL spec are:

-- @deprecated(reason: String) - marks field as deprecated
+- @deprecated(reason: String) - marks the field as deprecated
 - @skip (if: Boolean) - Skips GraphQL execution for this field
-- @include (if: Boolean) - Calls resolver for annotated field, if true.
+- @include (if: Boolean) - Calls resolver for an annotated field, if true.

 For example: